lewisDaCoder/jpa-test/README.md

 - Verify exceptions are properly propagated (not caught and suppressed)
 - Check transaction boundaries are correctly defined
 - Ensure proxied method calls (from same class) don't bypass transaction management

+### 3. Self-Invocation Problem with AOP Annotations (@Transactional, @Retry, @Audited, etc.)
+- **Problem**: Calling an annotated method (e.g., `@Transactional`, `@Retry`, `@Audited`) directly from another method within the same class instance bypasses the Spring AOP proxy.
+The proxy is responsible for applying the annotation's behavior (starting a transaction, applying retry logic, auditing).
+When bypassed, the annotation has no effect.
+- **Demonstration**: See `AnnotationDemoService.badAnnotationUsage()` (USE CASE 7) which directly calls the `@Transactional` `findUserAndUpdate()` method, bypassing the transaction.
+- **Solution**: To ensure the annotation logic is applied, you must call the method through the Spring-managed proxy instance of the class.
+    - **Dependency Injection**: Inject the service dependency into itself (e.g., using `@Autowired` or constructor injection on the service itself).
+Call the method on the injected proxy instance.
+    - **ApplicationContext**: Obtain the proxy instance from the `ApplicationContext`.
+    - **Refactoring**: Move the annotated method to a separate Spring bean and inject that bean.
+- **Correct Example**: See `AnnotationDemoService.correctAnnotationUsage()` (USE CASE 8) which demonstrates the concept of calling the proxied self (though the example implementation for getting the proxy is simplified for demonstration).
+- **Testing**: When testing methods affected by self-invocation issues related to AOP, using `@SpyBean` is often necessary to ensure method calls go through the AOP proxy so that annotations like `@Retry` or `@Audited` are processed correctly by their aspects.

+### 4. Testing Custom AOP Aspects
+- Verifying aspect logic (e.g., log messages, method invocations, retry attempts) often requires capturing logs (`ListAppender` for Logback) or verifying interactions with spied beans (`@SpyBean`).
+- Ensure the test context correctly loads the aspects and related configurations (`@SpringBootTest`, relevant profiles).

 ## Additional Resources
 - [Spring Data JPA Documentation](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/)